andriesfc/result-for-kotlin/README.md

 Bellow is an example which:

-- Provide error codes which are both constant (like enums), and normal classes.
+- Provides error codes which are both constant (like enums), and normal classes.
-- Retrieve detail error messages based on language resource bundles.
+- Retrieves detail error messages based on language resource bundles.
-- Cater for known and unknown error codes, including upstream provided ones.
+- Caters for known and unknown error codes, including upstream provided ones.
 - Includes detailed description to upstream error codes.
 - Throws a custom error if the case where caller does not handle the error